gregorwolf/SAP-NPM-API-collection/apis/xsodata/README.md

   * Calculation view support
   * Batch handling
   * Logging:
-    When the xsjs application log is enabled then xsodata also writes log information.
+    When the xsjs/async-xsjs application log is enabled then xsodata also writes log information.
     If, in addition, the environment variable XSODATA_LOG_MEMORY_CONSUMPTION is set to 'true' xsodata writes also memory consumption information to the logs